GoogleChrome/developer.chrome.com/site/en/blog/site-affiliation/index.md

 ## Associate multiple websites with one another

-You can associate multiple websites with one another by specifying each one in the Digital Assets Link file.
+You can associate multiple websites with one another by specifying each one in the Digital Asset Links file.
 For example, to associate the `example.com`, `example.co.uk, `and` example.co.jp`, specify all of those websites in the `assetlinks.json` JSON file and host it on each website at `https://EXAMPLE_DOMAIN_NAME/.well-known/assetlinks.json`.